Th0dium/Time-locked-wallet/README.md

 - [ ] Use USDC (SPL token) instead of just SOL

-What started as a 7-day beginner bounty became a comprehensive DeFi primitive that goes beyond the basic requirements.
+What started as a 7-day beginner bounty became a overcomplicated DeFi project that goes beyond the basic requirements.
 ### **📬 Contact**
 - Developer: Thodium
 - My gmail: nhatduy3354@gmail.com